SlimeVR/SlimeVR-Docs-Site/common-issues.md

 ## The SlimeVR Server won't start

 Usually this is caused by Java not being installed or issues with your Java installation.
-Check [the setup page for more info](slimevr-setup.md#install-java).
+The installer linked in the [Installing the server page](server-setup/installing-and-connecting.md#install-the-latest-slimevr-installer) should handle this.

 ## The WiFi Settings window outputs ERROR